ZeinaKittaneh/neighborhood-map/README.md

 # Neighborhood-map Udacity Full-Stack-NanoDegree Project
-This app is used to display special places in Montreal city using google maps api to display locations on a map and foursquare api to get some interseting information about each place.
+This app is used to display special places in Montreal city using google maps API to display locations on a map and mediaWiki API to fetch a description about each place.

 ## Running the app